Every Christmas, my mother-in-law’s peanut butter balls are a baking staple.

 Once chilled, roll by the tablespoon into balls.
 This is easiest if you use your hands!
 HAHA!

 Melt chocolate and wax in a double boiler on low heat.
+If chocolate is too thick, add a teaspoon of shortening or vegetable oil to thin.

 Dip balls into the melted chocolate, coating completely.
 Place on wax paper lined baking sheets.
 Chill until set.